decargroup/uwb_calibration/README.md

 **This package is still in development.
 Any contribution is welcome!**

-The purpose of this Python package is to calibrate the UWB modules in order to improve ranging accuracy.
+A Python package to calibrate the UWB modules in order to improve ranging accuracy.

 ## Example